 The action to take when the laptop lid is closed and the laptop is on battery power.

 - Type: dconf

 - Key: /org/gnome/settings-daemon/plugins/power/lid-close-battery-action

 - Default: 'suspend'

 Note: default system value is used for "Not Configured" and enforced if "Disabled".
-Supported on Ubuntu 20.04, 22.04, 24.04, 24.10, 25.04.

 - blank

 - suspend

 - shutdown

 - hibernate

 - interactive

 - nothing

 - logout